COVID-19 Coronavirus: Legal and Benefits Updates for Vermonters

 Mortgages and foreclosures

-Learn about mortgage payments, mortgage help, and foreclosures during the COVID-19 coronavirus crisis.
+Learn about mortgage payments and foreclosures during the COVID-19 coronavirus crisis.

 Heat / Water / Septic / Electricity / Phones / Internet / Utilities

-• Renters and landlords: Habitability and heating in rental housing: Free resources available in Vermont to fix problems.
+• Renters and landlords: Habitability and heating in rental housing: Free resources available in Vermont.

 • Homeowners: Learn about a new program from the Vermont Agency of Natural Resources that can help low- and moderate-income Vermont homeowners replace their failed or inadequate home water or wastewater systems.
 The Healthy Homes On-Site Program provides help to eligible property owners, including owner-occupied multi-family properties with up to four units.
 Visit the Vermont Agency of Natural Resources website for details.